coordt/code_doc/README.md

-# Documentation and artifacts store django application #
+# Storing internal code documentation #

-This project provides a simple web application written in Django/python that aims at sharing artifacts and documentation in a public or private way.
+This project provides a simple web application written in Django/python that helps sharing documentation and other artifacts in a public or private way.

-It is especially suited to be the companion of a build server that generates the documentation and eg. installers, and needs to make those visible to a group of developers.
+It is the perfect companion of a build server (which generates the documentation and eg. installers) when it comes to sharing those artifacts with different group of developers in your organization.

 [TOC]